corda/cordapp-trial-framework/docs/cordapp_development_best_practices.md

 # Cordapp Development Best Practices

-Whether this is your first cordapp or you are an experienced blockchain developer there are a number of best practices that R3 recommends your development team observe in order to produce a high quality trial application.
+Whether this is your first cordapp or you are an experienced blockchain developer there are many best practices your development team should consider in order to produce a high quality trial application.

 ## Cordapp Jar Deliverables
 When Corda runs it picks up many Cordapp jar files in the node.
 These jar files contain the trial application code and are deployed on all nodes in the trial business network.